 Gluten is a protein present in wheat, spelt, kamut, barley, rye, and some oats.
 It's gunky and glue like and explains why you can roll a slice of processed white bread into a gooey little ball.
 It often gunks up the lining of the intestines making it tougher to absorb the nutrients from our food, and can contribute any many number of physical health symptoms from mood swings to constipation.

-Watch Out, It's Hiding In More Than Just Your Bread, Past, Cookies, Crackers and Cake...
+Watch Out, It's Hiding In More Than Just Your Bread, PastA, Cookies, Crackers and Cake...

 You may be surprised to find this thick, clumpy gunk lurking in places you wouldn’t expect and causing mood swings, headaches and extra junk in your trunk.
 Cutting out your favourite cookies and cakes is tough enough -- you don’t want to be unknowingly sabotaging your heroic efforts.